Why should I worry about oral cancer?

-- Visual Screening: During our visual oral cancer screening we examine for any suspicious lesions.
-We start by looking at your head and neck region.
-Next, we examine inside of your mouth including your cheeks, tongue, palate and gum area.
-Suspicious cancerous and pre-cancerous lesions typically appear as red or white spots.
-They typically have undefined, raised borders and occasionally demonstrate ulceration.
+During our visual oral cancer screening we look for suspicious looking lesions.
+We start by examining your head and neck region.
+Next, we examine the inside of your mouth such as your cheeks, tongue, palate and gum areas.
+Cancerous and pre-cancerous lesions typically appear as a red or white spot inside your mouth.
+These lesions typically have undefined, raised borders and occasionally demonstrate ulceration as well.

-- Manual Screening: We start our manual oral cancer screening by palpating your head and neck region.
-Since oral cancer travels through head and neck lymph nodes, it’s important to examine this region carefully.
-We feel for any firm or swollen lymph nodes.
-We examine your occipital, postauricular, preauricular, anterior cervical, posterior cervical, supraclavicular, submandibular and submental lymph nodes.
-We examine to look for any suspicious nodes, which are typically firm and non-tender.
+Our manual oral cancer screening includes palpation of your head and neck region.
+Since oral cancer travels through the head and neck lymph nodes, it’s important to examine this area carefully.
+We feel for any firm or swollen lymph nodes that may be a warning sign.
+During your exam, we palpate your occipital, postauricular, preauricular, anterior cervical, posterior cervical, supraclavicular, submandibular and submental lymph nodes.
+Suspicious nodes typically manifest themselves as a firm and non-tender nodule.

 What happens if a suspicious lesion is detected?

 If we find a suspicious looking lesion or node we immediately make a note of it and inform you of our finding.
 Based on the appearance of the lesion and your risk levels, we recommend biopsy or two week follow-up.
 Should the same lesion or nodule persist after these two weeks then a biopsy must be performed.
 For our biopsy we either perform a brush biopsy or make appropriate referral for further evaluation of your lesion.

 Bio/Screen oral cancer screening process: